ocadotechnology/bbq/SETUP.md

        ipconfig getifaddr en0
        ```
      * Turn on [IAP](https://cloud.google.com/iap/docs/app-engine-quickstart) (Identity-Aware Proxy) for your GAE application.
+       * Add your GAE application as resource to IAP.
+       * Set up **IAP-secured Web App User** IAM to your account, so IAP will recognize your identity and allow https traffic from your account.

 1. BBQ should be deployed and working right now.
 You could see it at \<your-project-id-for-BBQ-project\>.appspot.com .
    The backup process will start at the time defined in [cron.yaml](./config/cron.yaml) file.
 All times are in UTC standard.